threerocks-defi/code-review/rate-providers/WrappedUsdPlusRateProvider.md

 ## Conclusion
-**Summary judgment: SAFE
+**Summary judgment: SAFE**

-The `WrappedUsdPlusRateProvider` calaculates the exchange rate of wUSD+ in terms of USD+ by multiplying `1e18` by the `liquidityIndex` of the underlying asset, USD+.
-This liquidityIndex is set by the exchange everytime a payout occurs.
+The `WrappedUsdPlusRateProvider` calculates the exchange rate of wUSD+ in terms of USD+ by multiplying `1e18` by the `liquidityIndex` of the underlying asset, USD+.
+This liquidityIndex is updated by the exchange everytime a payout occurs using the totalSupply of USD+.
+This occurs safely and is protected from donation attacks.
 We can state that this RateProvider is **SAFE** for Balancer pools given a few trust assumptions.

+There are a large amount of upgradable components to this contract.
+While the RateProvider itself is nonupgradable, every other component in the price pipeline is upgradable.
+This includes the `WrappedUsdPlusToken`, `UsdPlusToken`, and `Exchange`.
+These components are upgradable by the `AgentTimelocks` contract, which is upgradable by Overnight Finance's Governance.
+The Overnight multisig, or as they call it, the `ovnAgent`, is the only actor allowed to execute calls on the `AgentTimelocks` to allow upgrades to the USD+ Protocol (This encapsalates all three contracts mentioned previously above).
+Given that there are a sufficient number of owners for the multisig and a reasonable threshold has been set, as well as the fact that a six hour timelock exists, we deem the `WrappedUsdPlusRateProvider` **SAFE** for Balancer pools.

+It should also be noted that while the upgradable components of this contract use proxies that implement EIP-1967, the admin storage slot is not set.
+Instead Overnight Finance opts to use Openzeppelin's UPPS proxy within their implementation.
+This is a safe practice and does not affect the security of the contract, but if users would like to verify the address that has the power to upgrade the contract, they can query `hasRole` passing a zero address as the role and the address of the `AgentTimelocks` as the account.
+This will return true if the `AgentTimelocks` is the admin of the contract and has the ability to upgrade.

+This review also makes no determination as to the security of the wUSD+ token itself or the Overnight Finance protocol, as it is laser-focused on Balancer integration with the `WrappedUsdPlusRateProvider`.
+Before investing your funds in any DeFi protocol, please consult its source code, documentation, historical audits, and be aware of the risks when interacting with upgradable smart contracts.